Table of Contents

 • tan(a) - Returns the tangent of the specified angle.

-• truncat(a) - Calculates the integer part of the specified number.
+• truncate(a) - Calculates the integer part of the specified number.

-Next, you need to click the Candles button on the Common tab, select the obtained Index instrument, the data period, in the Create From: field set the Composite Element value.
-Then press the button hydra find.
+Next, click the Candles button on the Common tab, select the created Index instrument and the data period, set Composite Element in the Create From: field, and then press the hydra find button.

 hydra index candle